Firefighters battle 5 house fires, cause unknown

 EAST CLEVELAND, Ohio -- Firefighters from several departments including East Cleveland and Cleveland battled five house fires early Wednesday.

 Crews were called to the scene on E. 125th St. in East Cleveland just before 1 a.m.
-When they arrived, they found four houses on fire.
-Embers from the fires sparked the flames at a fifth home.
+When they arrived, they found three houses on fire.
+The flames spread to two additional homes.

+"Initially we had one house on fire that extended to the houses on either side," Lt.
+Mike Norman, Cleveland Division of Fire PIO, said.
+"Just the volume of fire required us to run some relay.
+In the process of running those relays we contained it as best we could, but it did spread to a fourth structure and then sparks go through the air got another house several houses down."

 Firefighters from Cleveland Heights and University Heights also assisted in battling the flames.

-According to Mike Norman, Cleveland Division of Fire spokesperson, three of the five homes were occupied.
+Norman said three of the five homes were occupied.
 Everyone got out safely.

 Norman said two of the homes collapsed and two others were heavily damaged.